terminalcloud/apps/docs/pwire.md

 ## Usage

-Just spin-up your container based on this snapshot and click over the "ProcessWire Admin Login" link.
+Just spin-up your container based on this snapshot and click to the "ProcessWire Admin Login" link.
 Login with your admin credentials and start using ProcessWire.